 8 Ways Plan Sponsors Can Boost The Success Of HSA Plans

-For plan sponsors looking to help employees save on current medical expenses, as well as grow funds for retirement healthcare costs, a health savings account (HSA) plan is a perfect choice.
+For plan sponsors looking to help employees save on current medical expenses, as well as grow funds for retirement healthcare costs, a health savings account (HSA) and an HSA-qualified health plan is a perfect choice.
 However, plan sponsors should be aware that the way they set up and communicate their plans could have a major impact on employee adoption rates.
-Here are 8 simple tips for developing an HSA plan that gets employees excited about participating:
+Here are 8 simple tips for developing an HSA-focused plan that gets employees excited about participating:

 1. Offer HSA investment options, rather than just a cash/debit card option

 A recent study of adults aged 50 or older with a household income of $150,000 or more found that 64% of participants are “terrified” of what healthcare costs may do to their retirement savings.
 For plan sponsors, the best way to rectify those fears is to give participants the option to invest HSA funds and let them grow for retirement medical expenses.
 And given that the average couple retiring in 2018 at age 65 will be liable for over $400,000 of non-Medicare-covered medical expenses, having a dedicated savings streams for healthcare costs is much needed.
 Employees should know that if they paid for that $400,000 of medical expenses with 401(k) funds, they could pay as much as $130,000 more in taxes.
 However, by investing HSA dollars, they can grow funds to pay for those costs tax-free.

 2. Check with new hires about transferring previous HSAs